arr-ai/arrai/docs/std-math.md

 # math

-`math` library contains functions that are used for mathematical operations.
+The `math` library contains functions that are used for mathematical operations.
 The library can be accessed by the expression `//math`

 ## `pi <: number`